JunyiJ/find_political_donors_junyi/README.md

 ## Test

 The code passed the given test and I also tested it using much larger files (300 M).
 However, since the file size of github is limited, I didn't include it here.
+In the tests folder.
+(In practice, if the input data is too large, it is better to use numpy to handle large input and lists)

-In the tests folder, I also created several tests to test for corner cases and relative large file:
+I also created several tests to test for corner cases and relative large file:
 * `test_1`: original test created by insight
 * `test_2`: A medium sized test (2000 lines).
 * `test_emptyinput`: EMpty itcont.txt file.
 Two empty output files(medianvals_by_zip.txt and medianvals_by_date.txt) were generated after running.